 The contact information provided on page 1 of the application should be for the parent or guardian who can serve as the primary contact person for the student.
 Make sure you have regular and frequent access to the email address used to create this account; all major communications will be sent to this email.
 In most cases it is best if this email is that of the parent or guardian.

 I need to change the email address on my account.
 How do I do that?

 You can change the account email by clicking "Settings" from the user menu found in the top right of the browser, then clicking "Update Profile Info."

 I’m interested in more than one school.
 How many schools can I apply for in this process?

 You may only apply for one DSA Pathways school per student.

 How will I know if my child was accepted?

 After the audition process, final notifications will be provided by the school you applied for.
 It will be sent via email, or you can log into your Submittable account to see your results.
-DSA accepts students on a rolling basis.
-Results for the first round of Middle School Arts Conservatories auditions will be posted as follows: students currently enrolled at DSA Feeder Schools housing the Conservatories will be notified at 5:00pm on April 30th, 2020; students currently at other DSPCD schools or schools outside of the District will be notified at 5:00pm on May 22nd, 2020.
+All DSA Pathways Schools accept students on a rolling basis.
+Middle School Arts Conservatory students who apply on or before May 2nd will get their results by no later than May 25th.